Transport in Hong Kong: Aeroplanes

 An aerial view of Kai Tak Airport on July 7, 1998, the morning after its closure.

 Hong Kong International Airport (HKG) is the primary airport for the territory and has been at Chep Lap Kok since 1998.
 Over 100 airlines operate flights to international and mainland China destinations from the airport; it is the main hub of flag carrier Cathay Pacific as well as Air Hong Kong, Hong Kong Express, and Hong Kong Airlines.
 HKG is an important regional transhipment centre, passenger hub, and gateway for destinations in mainland China and the rest of Asia.
 It also handles the most air cargo traffic in the world.
 With over 70 million passengers annually, it is the eighth busiest airport worldwide by passenger traffic.
 HKG is constructed on an artificial island north of Lantau Island and was built to replace the overcrowded Kai Tak Airport in Kowloon Bay.
 A third runway was constructed as part of the Three-Runway-System.
-The massive upgrades to the Terminal 2, and the construction of a new Terminal 2 Concourse, High-Speed Baggage Systems, the upgrades to the Centre Runway, and the extension of the APM, will be completed in 2024.
+The massive upgrades to the Terminal 2, High-Speed Baggage Systems, the upgrades to the Centre Runway have been completed as of May 2026.
+The construction of a new Terminal 2 Concourse, and the full planned extension of the APM will be completed in 2027.

 Ferry services link Hong Kong and Macau International Airport; there is an express service at the Hong Kong–Macau Ferry Terminal in which passengers can check in to flights at Macau Airport.
 Macau Airport has an "Express Link" service operating from the Hong Kong-Macau terminal, China Ferry Terminal, and Tuen Mun Ferry Terminal in which transiting passengers to Macau Airport are not processed through Macau customs.
 In addition there is a bus service between Hong Kong and Shenzhen Bao'an International Airport in Shenzhen, and people going to Shenzhen Airport may also board a ferry that goes to Fuyong Ferry Terminal at Shenzhen Airport.

 The majority of area private recreational aviation traffic, under the supervision of the Hong Kong Aviation Club (HKAC), goes in and out of Shek Kong Airfield in the New Territories.
 The HKAC sent most of its aircraft to Shek Kong in 1994 after the hours for general aviation at Kai Tak Airport were sharply reduced, to two hours per morning, as of 1 July that year.
 Usage of private aircraft at Shek Kong is restricted to weekends.